 As the weather gets warmer, more and more people are spending their time outside.
-The sun makes us feel good, it makes us happy, but it’s so important to wear sunscreen to look after and protect our skin.
+The sun makes us feel good, and it makes us happy, but it’s so important to wear sunscreen to look after and protect our skin.

 I mean, did you know that the skin is the biggest organ in our body?

-Since the world has opened up, many are itching to book a trip away, (*hands up* I’m guilty!) and one of the most important things to pack is SUNSCREEN!
+Since the world has opened up, many are itching to book a trip away, (*hands up* I’m guilty!) and one of the most important things to pack is a SUNSCREEN!

 However, did you know that a lot of products sold in your local stores are often unsafe for the coral reef and not vegan?